lisp-mirror/lserver/README.md

 Observe that `file-command` names commands after files, so you can easily rename commands by just renaming files.

-If you add new command files, you can run
+If you add new command files while the server is running, you can run

     $ lcli eval '(commands-from-path)'

-to update the commands.
+for a live update.

 ## Writing software